 Premises Liability Attorneys in Atlanta

-If a property owner fails to do so, he or she may be liable for whatever injuries are sustained.
+Premises liability comes into play when an injury is sustained on another’s property because of an unsafe condition.
+If a property owner knows about these dangerous conditions and fails to correct them, he or she may be liable for whatever injuries are sustained.
 If you or someone you love has been injured while on another individual’s property, you may be able to take legal action against the at-fault party.
 Call the Atlanta personal injury attorneys at Mulholland & Sutlive, LLC at (770) 350-2691, to discuss your circumstances in a free case evaluation.